-We exploit a unique quasi-experiment due to a 100 percent first year tax allowance (FYA) on ICT investments made available to small firms in the U.K. This policy represented a particularly large investment incentive, as it allowed businesses to write off the full cost of ICT investments against their taxable profits.
-The following types of investments were eligible for the tax allowance:
+We exploit a unique quasi-experiment due to a 100 percent first year tax allowance (FYA) on ICT investments made available to small firms in the U.K. This policy represented a particularly large investment incentive, as it allowed businesses to write off the full cost of ICT investments against their taxable profits.11 The following types of investments were eligible for the tax allowance:12

-Computer equipment comprising computers (ranging from small palmtop organizers to large systems), computer peripherals such as keyboards, printers etc; cabling and other equipment to link computers to each other, or to data networks such as the internet; and dedicated electrical systems for computers.
+- Computer equipment comprising computers (ranging from small palmtop organizers to large systems), computer peripherals such as keyboards, printers etc; cabling and other equipment to link computers to each other, or to data networks such as the internet; and dedicated electrical systems for computers. - High-tech communications technologies comprising WAP (wireless application protocol) phones, 3rd generation (3G) mobile phones and equipment with similar applications and functionality; and set-top boxes that are connected to televisions and are capable of receiving and transmitting information from and to data networks such as the internet. - Software for use with computers or high-tech communications technologies.
+This covers all computer software, including new software for use on computers bought before April 1, 2000 and the costs of creating web sites.